 - Absolute minimum rent: The minimum rent for all residents will be established annually by Seattle Housing Authority.
 No rent will be reduced below the minimum rent amount by a utility allowance.
 (MTW Strategy #10.P.01.
 Implemented in 2001.) - Earned Income Disregard: HUD's Earned income Disregard is not offered to public housing residents.
 (MTW Strategy #10.P.02.
-Implemented in 2001.) - Imputed income from public benefits: Seattle Housing Authority may impute income in rent calculation for tenants declaring no income who are eligible for but decline to collect cash benefits.
+Implemented in 2001.) - Rent reviews for elderly and disabled households every three years: Rent reviews conducted for elderly and disabled households on a triennial basis with rent increases by Social Security Cost of Living Adjustment in intervening years, including 40 month window for scheduling.
+(MTW Strategy #10.P.03.
+First implemented in 2004.
+Implementation paused in 2013 to allow for new software programming, with re-implementation in 2015.) - Imputed income from public benefits: Seattle Housing Authority may impute income in rent calculation for tenants declaring no income who are eligible for but decline to collect cash benefits.
 (MTW Strategy #10.P.08.
 Implemented in 2005.) - Streamlined for fixed income: Further streamline rent policy and certification process for fixed income households, including self certification of medical expenses.
 (MTW Strategy#10.P.13.
-Implemented in 2014.) - SSHP rent policy: Rents in Seattle Senior Housing Program (SSHP) units are one of four flat rents based on the tenant's percentage of Area Median Income, with annual adjustments and income reviews only every three years.
+Implemented in 2014.)

+- SSHP rent policy: Rents in Seattle Senior Housing Program (SSHP) units are one of four flat rents based on the tenant's percentage of Area Median Income, with annual adjustments and income reviews only every three years.
 (MTW Strategy #10.P.17.
 Implemented in 2011.) - No HUD-defined flat rents: Seattle Housing Authority does not offer tenants the choice of flat rents as required of non-MTW agencies.
 (MTW Strategy #10.P.18.
 Implemented in 2001). - Asset income threshold: Seattle Housing Authority will increase the threshold for including asset income in rent contribution calculations to an amount up to \$50,000 for public housing program participants.
 (Strategy #10.P.19.
 Formerly 10.P.17.
-Implemented in 2013.)

-- Simplified Utility Assistance Payment for HOPE VI communities: HOPE VI participants receive a water and sewer utility allowance in the form of a maximum level of consumption rather than a rent reduction and incentive for conservative consumption.
+Implemented in 2013.) - Simplified Utility Assistance Payment for HOPE VI communities: HOPE VI participants receive a water and sewer utility allowance in the form of a maximum level of consumption rather than a rent reduction and incentive for conservative consumption.
 Annual adjustments are made at the next regularly scheduled annual review or update.
 (MTW Strategy #10.P.20.
 Implemented in 2013.) - Market rate rent policy: Seattle Housing Authority may institute market rate rents as a penalty for noncompliance with the annual review process.
 (MTW Strategy #10.P.21.
 Implemented in 2005.) - Delay in rent increase for newly employed households: Seattle Housing Authority may allow a longer notification period before rent increase if the increase is due to the resident becoming employed after at least six months of unemployment and is self-reported by the resident in a timely manner.
 (MTW Strategy 10.P.22.
-Implemented in 2005.)
+Implemented in 2005.) - Self Employment Expenses: Households may declare employment expenses up to 30 percent of gross income without further validation of deductions.
+(MTW Strategy #10.P.23.
+Implemented in 2015.)